 You will find guest houses for as little as €6/night up to €700/night for the five-star resorts.

 Compared to many other European destinations, tour prices are very reasonable as shown in the following examples.

-A full day sailing trip from Herceg Novi through the Bay of Kotor stopping at the Lady on the Rock Church, Kotor and the Old Town and Perast including a full lunch and refreshments – €20pp.
+A sailing transfer from Herceg Novi through the Bay of Kotor stopping at the Lady on the Rock Church, Kotor and the Old Town and Perast including a full lunch and refreshments starts at around €20pp.

-A half day private boat hire for up to 4 people with skipper including a tour of bays surrounding the entrance of the Boka Bay, Mamula Island and swimming at the Blue Grotto €60 for the entire boat.
+A 3-hour small private boat hire for up to 4 people with skipper including a tour of bays surrounding the entrance of the Boka Bay, Mamula Island and swimming at the Blue Grotto starts at €60 for the entire boat.
 This includes a visit to some very cool abandoned submarine bays hidden in the mountains.

 Examples of average prices in restaurants –

-Cafe style restaurants or beach front vendors – fresh made hamburger or kebab style meal deals with a drink and fries €2 – €3
+- Cafe style restaurants or beachfront vendors – freshly made hamburger or kebab style meal deals with a drink and fries €2 – €3

 Montenegro has some of the best wines in the world and very reasonably priced.
 A litre bottle of the famous Vranac wine in the supermarket €3 – €5.
 In a restaurant ~€15